-a.
+- a.
 Receipt.
 U.S. Mail addressed to personnel and units at MCB CAMLEJ is received at varying times throughout the day, Monday through Saturday, at the CPO, Building 1770.
-After processing, U.S. Mail is delivered by military vehicles to MPO, for further processing and delivery to unit mail clerks.
+After initial processing, U.S. Mail is transferred to military postal clerks, Monday through Friday for further processing and delivery to unit mail clerks. - b.

-b.
 Dispatch.
 All outgoing mail is delivered to the CPO, Building 1770 for further processing and dispatch to appropriate destinations.